manish-003/aura/content/_index.md

 cascade:
   featured_image: '/curves.jpg'
 ---
- _Welcome to the official page of the Assosiation of Undergraduates of Robotics and Automtion_
+ _Welcome to the official page of the Association of Undergraduates of Robotics and Automtion_
  {{< figure src=robogates.jpg >}}

-# Aura
-## Join the Robolution

 Association for Undergraduates of Robotics & Automation (AURA) is a club run entirely by the students of Robotics and Automation Department.
 It aims to be the hub for student-developed projects and strives to create a platform with the highest standards for such projects'